Getting a Ticket for Not Having a Motorcycle License in Florida Can Be a Real Pain

 Beginning in 2008, any new motorcycle riders must pass the Basic Rider Course that is offered through the Florida Rider Trainer Program.
 Individuals who are riding a motorcycle without this endorsement are subject to various penalties.
 If you need to take this test, an instructor can easily be found on by visiting the DHSMV website.
 You can also obtain a motorcycle license only endorsement.

 The law that established the Basic Rider Course is Florida Statute 322.03(4).
 If you are found violating this statute for riding a motorcycle without a license, you are guilty of a second degree misdemeanor.
 The penalty for not having a motorcycle license could result in a fine of $500, up to six 6 months of probation or 60 days in jail.
 However, you can mitigate your sentence for this offense by first contacting a lawyer or attorney.

-Penalties for no valid motorcycle endorsement are different than a typical traffic violation that is issued by the police.
+Penalties for not having valid motorcycle endorsement are different than a typical traffic violation that is issued by the police.
 When you do not have a valid motorcycle endorsement on your license, no opportunity is available to ride the bike home.
 Your motorcycle will typically be impounded by the police and you are then taken to the police station and issued a ticket.

 Contest Your No Motorcycle License or Endorsement Charge